Wildsong/docker-ArcGISWebAppBuilder/README.md

 The wildsong part of the project is covered under the permissive MIT license as described in the file LICENSE in this repository.

+## Node version

+The base image is node:11.
+Everything here works fine with Node 12, but I found source for a sample widget that flipped out with Node 12 so I backed off to 11 for now.
 ## Prerequisites

 * A working ArcGIS Enterprise Portal with admin access or an ArcGIS Online "organizational" account.